Giving Wings to Cross-Border Waterfowl Conservation

 Why support waterfowl habitat conservation in Canada?

-When it comes to safeguarding North America’s waterfowl populations, success begins in the breeding grounds.
-Wetlands and grasslands in Canada are breeding grounds for millions of migratory birds that contribute to your state’s environmental and economic prosperity.
-In fact, up to 70 per cent of North America’s waterfowl breed in Canada.
-This habitat is the foundation upon which the cycle that all migratory bird conservation is built.
+Safeguarding North America’s waterfowl populations begins in the breeding grounds where wetlands and grasslands in Canada are critical for millions of migratory birds.
+In fact, up to 70 percent of North America’s waterfowl breed in Canada.

 What is the Fall Flights goal for my state?

-AFWA sets an annual goal for every state to invest a portion of their funding in Canadian conservation projects.
-Funds are generated primarily through the sale of hunting licenses or state duck stamps.
-The table below identifies your state’s goal for investing in continental waterfowl conservation efforts.
+AFWA sets a goal for every state to invest in Canadian conservation projects.
+The table below identifies these goals for investing in continental waterfowl conservation efforts.